SWvheerden/tari/README.md

 * For a pool operator:
   - A Tari Base Node [_to supply blockchain metadata information_];
   - A Tari Console Wallet [_to collect the Tari block rewards (coinbase transactions)_];
-  - A Tari Stratum Transocder [_to translate and route requests by the pool to the Tari Base Node and the Tari Console Wallet_];
   - Miningcore [_pool software supporting various cryptocurrencies, configured for Tari_]

 * For a miner: